Drowning is a serious fear of parents, which is why water safety and prevention is so important.

 - Ocean swimming should only be allowed when a lifeguard is on duty.

-- Just like swimming pools, younger children require a parent to be no more than an arm’s length away, also called “touch supervision.”
+- Just like in swimming pools, less experienced swimmers require a parent to be no more than an arm’s length away, also called “touch supervision.”

 - Children should never dive into water unless there is certainty of the depth beforehand.
 The underwater area should also be cleared of hazards.
 Serious spinal cord injuries, brain damage and death can occur when diving into shallow water.